maximilien/musings/blogs/ai/1/draft.md

 **My experience:**

+Claude Code has been the most stable and reliable tool for all my coding tasks.
 So compelling that I switched from Cursor's GUI to using cursor-agent as well (the CLI interface for Cursor).
 At first, I questioned whether my preference was about the CLI interaction or Anthropic's model superiority.
 The answer is likely both—better models AND a faster interaction paradigm.

+Even for Web UI work, Claude Code excels—though it suffers from the same JavaScript console limitation as Cursor.
+You still need to manually copy and paste browser console output to provide context about runtime errors.

 The challenge is review discipline.
 Speed is addictive.
 The terminal-based workflow makes it easy to accept suggestions without the same scrutiny you'd apply when visually reviewing diffs.
 I've found myself accepting too many changes without sufficient review—a feature and a bug of the approach.